-The water in our tap goes miles and miles to get to the kitchen sink.
+The water in our tap goes miles and miles to get to the kitchen sink if you use municipal water supply or from a well water that is not regulated and is the responsibility of a home owner to treat and filter it.
 As the above illustration shows, there can be many ways that water can become contaminated in its journey to the tap.

 Tap water generally comes from two primary sources: either from a municipal facility or from a private well or pond.
 Municipal facilities provide water for many homes and businesses and are required to meet certain federal standards by the EPA.

 Municipalities are required to test water at the treatment plant for certain, dangerous contaminants.
 But, as long as the water is below the maximum contaminant levels issued by the EPA, they can still deliver water to their customers.
 (For more information on these levels see this pdf from the EPA.)
 These levels may still be harmful, especially to those whose immune systems are compromised or to the elderly and pregnant women.
 Some contaminants may be so new that federal contaminant guidelines have yet to be issued; one of these is the cancer-causing Chromium 6 (commonly known as the Erin Brockovich contaminant).
 Also, municipalities may not catch leaks in pipes or older systems that could fail, which can lead to water with higher contaminant levels arriving at your tap.
 These leaks generally lead to a boil alert being issued to the public.